Juudini/Juudini/README.md

 </p>

 <p align="left">
-    <i> Currently, my focus is on backend development, where I delve into the realms of JavaScript, databases, and sharpen my skills in this domain.<br>
+    <i>... and I am a backend developer based in Mendoza, Argentina, crafting those backend solutions on the web that you love to witness.
+By using the latest technologiesavailable I’m willing to grow and challenge myself in environments where I canlearn and keep creating amazing dynamic experiences that live on the internet.<br><br> At present, my main area of focus is backend development, where I delve into the fascinating realms of JavaScript and databases, constantly honing my skills in this field.
+I started coding in high school and I'm now on the verge of graduating from a backend-focused programming bootcamp.<br><br>
-        I'm open to collaborating on interesting projects and firmly believe in the power of teamwork.<br>
+        I am eager to collaborate on intriguing projects and firmly believe in the immense power of teamwork.<br>
     </i><br> </p>

-### Languages & Tools
+###  🧩 Languages & Tools

 <div style="overflow-x: auto;">
   <table align="center">